-Gardasil 9 HPV Vaccine Description
+Gardasil 9® HPV Vaccine 2023

-Gardasil 9 vaccine consists of human papillomavirus (HPV) proteins, Types 6, 11, 16, 18, 31, 33, 45, 52, and 58, amorphous aluminum hydroxyphosphate sulfate, yeast protein, sodium chloride, L-histidine, Polysorbate 80, sodium borate, and water for injection.
+Merck's GARDASIL 9® vaccine protects people ages 9 to 45 against the following diseases caused by nine types of human papillomavirus (HPV): cervical, vaginal, and vulvar cancers in females, anal cancer, specific head and neck cancers, and genital warts in both males and females.
+The Gardasil 9 vaccine consists of HPV proteins, Types 6, 11, 16, 18, 31, 33, 45, 52, and 58, amorphous aluminum hydroxyphosphate sulfate, yeast protein, sodium chloride, L-histidine, Polysorbate 80, sodium borate, and water for injection.

 Merck Sharp & Dohme Corp., a Merck & Co., Inc. subsidiary, produces the Gardasil 9 vaccine.

 Gardasil 9 Price

 Merck reported its HPV vaccine business produced $2.5 billion in revenue.
 The list price for each indicated dose of GARDASIL 9 is $252.85.
 However, most people will not pay the list price, says Merck.
 The U.S. CDC Vaccine Price List was last updated in July 2022.
 Vaccine price discount information is posted at InstantRx™.